apigee/api-platform-samples/learn-edge/response-cache/README.md

 Deploy and invoke the proxy.
 These are the basic steps:

-1. `cd api-platform-samples/learn-edge/proxy-5`.
+1. `cd api-platform-samples/learn-edge/response-cache`.
 2. `./deploy.sh`
 3. `./invoke.sh`
-4. Compare the output to the `proxy-4` output.
+4. Compare the output to the `fault-handling-intro` output.

 ### View it in the Edge UI

 Go to the Edge UI and run a Trace on this API.
-How does it differ from the Trace you saw in `proxy-4`?
+How does it differ from the Trace you saw in `fault-handling-intro`?
 It's interesting to trace the flow when caching is enabled.
 You can see where a response is pulled from the cache, in which case no call is made to the backend target.

 ### About what changed